eriqande/ruegg-et-al-wifl-genoscape/README.md

 # RMarkdown Documents

 The following RMarkdown documents should be evaluated in order.
-The script `render-numbered-Rmds.R` (NOT WRITTEN YET) will do that when run in the top level of this repository.
+The script `render-numbered-Rmds-and-scripts.R` will do that when run in the top level of this repository.
 Some RMarkdown documents rely on outputs from previous ones.
 Some of these RMarkdown documents include calls to Unix utilities, so might not run on non-Unix or non-Linux architectures.

 Outputs (figures, tables, R data objects, etc) from each RMarkdown document are written to the `outputs/XXX` directories.
 Intermediate